gloriasoft/veaury/README.md

 ## Do you want to preconfigure your project in advance?

 In theory, you don't need to do additional configuration in a React project to support Vue, nor do you need to do additional configuration in a Vue project to support React.
 If the React or Vue component you want to convert comes from a npm package, or has already been built, you can use `applyReactInVue` or `applyVueInReact` directly.
 If you need to develop both Vue and React in a project, instead of just using an existing npm component, then you should do some configuration, usually configuring `webpack.config.js` and `babel.config.js`.
 The `dev-project-react` and `dev-project-vue3` in the project are the basic projects of the development environment of `veaury`, and they are also the two initial projects created by `create-react-app` and `@vue/cli` respectively.
-You can refer to How the two projects are configured to support the other framework.
+You can refer to How to configure the two projects to support the other framework.

 ## Use cases